 Local Authorities and Pool Operators

-Schools have communicated to the ASA that they need more help and support with their school swimming delivery.
-Your organisation is one of the ASA’s valuable key partners in the effective delivery of school swimming.
+Schools have communicated to us that they need more help and support with their school swimming delivery.
+Your organisation is one of our valuable key partners in the effective delivery of school swimming.

 Therefore we are asking for you to coordinate efforts with them to ensure that every primary school child in England has the opportunity to learn to swim in a high quality school swimming programme:

-- The ASA will ask primary schools who sign up to the School Swimming Charter to plan the delivery of the school swimming programme in partnership with yourselves.
+- We will ask primary schools who sign up to the School Swimming Charter to plan the delivery of the school swimming programme in partnership with yourselves.

-- The ASA will ask primary schools who sign up to the School Swimming Charter to share their Charter resources with you.
+- We will ask primary schools who sign up to the School Swimming Charter to share their Charter resources with you.

 - Resources will also be available for school swimming learn to swim providers to purchase.
 For a Resources Catalogue please email us at firstname.lastname@example.org